Adolf Jandorf

-Abraham Adolf Jandorf (born February 7, 1870 in Hengstfeld; died January 12, 1932 in Berlin) was a Jewish German businessman, who owned and operated the department store chain A. Jandorf & Co.
+Abraham Adolf Jandorf (7 February 1870 in Hengstfeld – 12 January 1932 in Berlin) was a Jewish German businessman, who owned and operated the department store chain A. Jandorf & Co.
 Through his use of the most modern sales techniques, he rose from humble beginnings to become one of Germany's major merchants.
 With the Kaufhaus des Westens (KaDeWe) in Berlin in 1907, he founded what is today Germany's best-known department store.

 Early life

 Apprenticeship and wandering years

 Adolf Jandorf came from a poor Jewish family in a small village on the Hohenlohe plain.
 He was the second of seven children of the farmer, butcher and cattle dealer Josef Bernhard Jandorf (1840-1913) and his wife Rika, née Ansbacher (1843-1899).
 After an apprenticeship in a small manufacturing business in Bad Mergentheim from 1884 to 1887, in 1890, he went to the USA, to track down his eldest brother whom he found working as a streetcar conductor in New York City.
 During his self-financed stay, Adolf Jandorf got to know New York's department stores: Steward, Macy's and Bloomingdale's were the most modern department stores of their time.